DanikaLieu/cprg-218-lab-2./recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Macha Mochi

+Ingredients:

+1 cup sweet rice flour (mochiko)
+1/4 cup sugar
+1 teaspoon matcha powder (green tea powder) cup water
+Cornstarch or potato starch (for dusting)
+Additional matcha powder for dusting
+Sweet red bean paste (anko) for filling
+Toasted sesame seeds or shredded coconut for coating
+Instructions:

+instructions
+1. In a mixing bowl, whisk together the sweet rice flour, sugar, and 2 matcha powder until well combined.
+Gradually add water to the dry ingredients, whisking continuously to avoid lumps.
+2. Once the mixture is smooth, transfer it to a heatproof dish.
+3. Steam the mochi mixture over medium-high heat for about 20-25 minutes, or until it becomes translucent and has a slightly sticky, gelatinous texture.
+4. Stir the mochi occasionally during steaming to ensure even cooking.
+Cool and Shape:
+5. Allow the steamed mochi to cool for a few minutes until it's comfortable to handle.
+Dust your hands with cornstarch or potato starch to prevent sticking.
+6. Scoop out small portions of mochi and shape them into balls.
+If desired, you can fill the center with sweet red bean paste before shaping.